KingOfTheAce2/Dutch-Disciplinary-Law-Tuchtrecht/README.md

 python fetch_tuchtrecht.py
 ```

+Use `python fetch_tuchtrecht.py --hard-reset` to delete existing checkpoints
+(`visited.txt` and any JSON shards) and crawl everything again.

 Each run writes a new JSONL file under `shards/` and uploads it to the
 configured Hugging Face dataset.